Usage

 --only

 This option expects either resources or data.
-If resources is selected, only the resources (project, table, and transforms) will be migrated.
+If resources is selected, only the resources (project, functions, dictionaries, table, and transforms) will be migrated.
 If data is selected, only the data will be migrated, and the resources must already exist.

 These options help filter the partitions to be migrated.
 They expect dates in the format: YYYY-MM-DD HH:MM:SS.